albertopasi/laplace-v2.0/BLOG.md

 - **Imperfection of the Subspace:** The power iteration method only provides an *approximation* of the true top Hessian eigenvectors.
 It's possible that this approximation is not precise enough, or that the chosen subspace dimension ($K=20$ in our case) is suboptimal and omits other, less dominant but still important, directions of curvature.
 - **Redundancy of Information:** It is possible that for a well-regularized network, the most functionally relevant uncertainty is already captured by more structured approximations like KFAC (used by `laplace_all`) or is concentrated in the final layer (`laplace_last_layer`).
 The impressive performance of `laplace_last_layer` (lowest confidence) suggests that, for OOD detection, uncertainty in the feature extractor might be less critical.
 Therefore, the complex and costly search for a global "optimal" subspace may be redundant.

-In conclusion, while the `SubspaceLaplace` variant is a successful implementation of a theoretically sound idea, it does not present a practical advantage over existing methods in the `laplace` library.
+Therefore, while the `SubspaceLaplace` variant is a successful implementation of a theoretically sound idea, it does not present a practical advantage over existing methods in the `laplace` library.
 It validates the principle of low-dimensional uncertainty but demonstrates a poor trade-off between its extreme computational cost and the marginal gains in uncertainty quantification.

 ### 3.2: SwagLaplace Results